zeroyi/zeroyi.github.io/_posts/2014-12-31-intellj-idea.md

 * Find in path (Ctrl-Shift-F)

 ### Shortcut
-If you're a person that continually pursuing efficiency of development, shortcut will be your favorites.
+If you're a person that continually pursuing efficiency of development, shortcut will be your must.
+I strongly recommend you learn some basic shortcut in memory.
+Although it maybe a little slow to remember the keys, you will be benefit more in a long term.

+> Tip: You can find which actions are used frequently by you, so you can remember the shortcut in high priority.

 ### Plugins
+In most of case, the out-of-box features are far more enough for most of developers.
+However, different company/team/group/person has different requirements/environment, in some case, the existing feature can not satisfy you.
+And sometimes, you may want to improve your work efficiency rather than repeat boring daily work again and again.
+At this time,  you can go to the plugin centre of IDEA to search if there are existing plugin made by other IDEA users.
+If there is still no what you need, you can develop plugin by yourself.
+Since it is another big topic, I may write a new article for in future.
+For now, I have developed several plugins, some of are just for internal use, some of are published in the plugin centre of IDEA.

---to be continue...
+#To be continue...